felschr/light-i18n/README.md

 <script src="scripts/light-i18n.js"></script>
 ```

-###using bower
+###using npm
-light-i18n will soon also be downloadable as a bower package.
+light-i18n will soon also be downloadable as an npm package.
 Check back later.

 ## Usage